 It’s true you can spend an awful lot of money on getting a gaming rig together that combines the very best cutting-edge GPU, processors, storage and memory, not to mention monitors, keyboards, game controllers and more.
 If your budget knows no limits, go nuts and buy me one of each while you’re at it, but in the world most of us occupy, there are serious limitations on what you can afford when building a gaming PC.
 All those other pesky real-world needs like food and rent seriously cut into your hardware budget.

 The good news is you don’t have to spend an absolute fortune to get a quite capable gaming rig, especially if you plan out your purchases and make the most of your buying dollar.
-It’s even feasible to build up a quite capable VR-ready rig for under $1,200, though you’re likely to hit a few visual limits that those on higher budgets will sail past.
+It’s even feasible to build up a quite capable VR-ready rig for around $1,200, though you’re likely to hit a few visual limits that those on higher budgets will sail past.

 So what should you consider when trying to build a more budget-centric gaming PC?